RadioAstronomySoftwareGroup/pyuvsim/reference_simulations/README.md

 The second generation reference simulations can take a few more hours, and as such should ideally be run on some form of computing cluster.
 Running the second generation reference simulations interactively works well but is not preferable.
 The following scripts are designed for a cluster managed by Simple Linux Utility Resource Manager (SLURM).
-These scripts are not quite functional as they were last updated in 2020.
+These scripts are nonfunctional as they were last updated in 2020 and are out of date.
 Some of the second generation reference simulations also require some manual file finding and placing to run.

  - run_ref_sims.sh
         To run all of the reference simulations, run: